Events

 Overview

-Relay’s in-memory cache is exceptionally fast and reliable, however some scenarios such as long-running processes or highly concurrent applications can use Relay’s event listeners to avoid race conditions and stale caches.
+Relay’s in-memory cache is exceptionally fast and reliable, however some scenarios such as long-running processes or highly concurrent applications, event listeners can be used to avoid race conditions and stale caches.

-event is dispatched when the connection’s database was flushed, right after Relay wiped it’s in-memory cache - The
+Relay\Event::Flushed Dispatched when the connection’s database was flushed, right after Relay wiped it’s in-memory cache

-event is dispatched when a key that the current process previously interacted with was altered in any way, right after Relay removed the key from it’s in-memory cache
+Relay\Event::Invalidated Dispatched when a key that the current instance previously interacted with was deleted or altered in any way, right after Relay removed the key from it’s in-memory cache

 match ($event->type) {